 The Commissioner of the California Highway Patrol is responsible for one of the largest law enforcement agencies in the nation.
-With more than 12,000 employees and 100 offices, the CHP is responsible for more than just patrolling the more than 1 million miles of road, it also serves in protecting California citizens and visitors against terrorism and computer theft, and is responsible for emergency response, anywhere in the state.
-By land, sea, and air, the CHP is there to serve and protect.
+With more than 11,000 employees and 100 offices, the CHP is responsible for more than just patrolling the more than 1 million miles of road, it also serves in protecting California citizens and visitors against terrorism and computer theft, and is responsible for emergency response, anywhere in the state.
+By land, sea, and air, the CHP is there to provide the highest level of Safety, Service, and Security.

 Office of Special Representative